facebook/react-native-website/website/versioned_docs/version-0.63/intro-react-native-components.md

 ---
-id: version-0.63-intro-react-native-components
+id: intro-react-native-components
 title: Core Components and Native Components
-description: React Native lets you compose app interfaces using Native Components.
-Conveniently, it comes with a set of these components for you to get started with right now—the Core Components!
+description: 'React Native lets you compose app interfaces using Native Components.
+Conveniently, it comes with a set of these components for you to get started with right now—the Core Components!'
-original_id: intro-react-native-components
 ---

 React Native is an open source framework for building Android and iOS applications using [React](https://reactjs.org/) and the app platform’s native capabilities.
 With React Native, you use JavaScript to access your platform’s APIs as well as to describe the appearance and behavior of your UI using React components: bundles of reusable, nestable code.
 You can learn more about React in the next section.
 But first, let’s cover how components work in React Native.